jhyooz/belly-button-challenge/README.md

 ### **Hints**

 *   Use `console.log` inside of your JavaScript code to see what your data looks like at each step.
-*   Refer to the [Plotly.js documentationLinks to an external site](https://plot.ly/javascript/) when building the plots.
+*   Refer to the [Plotly.js documentation](https://plot.ly/javascript/) when building the plots.